MasonM/wiremock-snapshot/README.md

 # Overview

-wiremock-snapshot is an admin extension for [Wiremock](http://wiremock.org) that adds a new endpoint, `/_admin/snapshot`, for creating stub mappings from recorded requests.
+wiremock-snapshot is an admin extension for [WireMock](http://wiremock.org) that adds a new endpoint, `/_admin/snapshot`, for creating stub mappings from recorded requests.
 It's an alternative to the
 [Record and Playback](http://wiremock.org/docs/record-playback/) feature that doesn't require restarting the server, and provides more customization options.

+WARNING: This is alpha-quality and not ready for production use yet.

 # Building